shyamalkaushiks/stripe/README.md

 # stripe

-To use this application run  go run main.go
+To use this application run  **go run main.go**

+and in another tab in vs code  do stripe login stripe listen --forward-to localhost:8080/webhook it will monitor the webhook

 then open browser and hit this url http://localhost:8080/